What is a ghost kitchen? And should I be spooked?

 Online ordering and delivery

-Online ordering functionality is a must-have for ghost kitchen restaurants, and if you are a delivery-only business, the delivery has to be exceptional.
+Online ordering functionality is a necessity for ghost kitchen restaurants, and if you are a delivery-only business, the delivery has to be exceptional.
 While some ghost kitchen brands do use aggregator apps to receive orders, many more run their own end-to-end delivery so they can fully control the customer experience, often using a white-label technology solution to do it.

 What are the different types of ghost kitchen concepts?